MocaCDev/replace_shell/README.md

-This Termux application is 3rd party.
+<p>This Termux application is 3rd party.
-<br> It is able to be accessed one of two ways:<br>1: through python file.py</br>2: or by typing bash setup_run.sh
+<br> is able to be accessed one of two ways:<br>1. through python file.py</br>2. or by typing bash setup_run.sh
 to root a command "run" to the /bin directory and whenver you're in your main directory(type cd) the all you'll have to do is type "run" and it will run the application<br>What does it do?<br>
 It simply replaces the terminal with a terminal of its own.